dashcommunity/proposal-dash-community/proposal.md

 The costs to perform the deliverables and milestones above are based on expected (and expended) time required to perform the item, along with a given billable rate.
 All of this work is exclusively my own, and is billed at 5 DASH/hr.
 Details are shown in Table 3.

-In addition to my time, I would like to compensate community members for their time and interest in the project.
-I am proposing to pay all community members who join and contribute at least one meaningful commit to the organization.
-Rates for this are proposed in Table 4.
+In addition to my time, I would like to compensate community members.
+I propose paying all community members who join and contribute at least one meaningful commit to the organization.
+Proposed rates are shown in Table 4.

 ##### Itemized Costs